The CSO encourages learning through community service work and trains students in community leadership.

 Foreign study is so popular that each year nearly half of the junior class studies abroad.

-A partnership of the U.S. Department of State and Smith, Barnard, Bryn Mawr, Mount Holyoke and Wellesley colleges, the Women in Public Service Project works to advance women’s leadership in politics and governance worldwide.
+A partnership of the U.S. Department of State and Smith, Barnard, Bryn Mawr, Mount Holyoke and Wellesley colleges, the Women in Public Service Project works to advance women’s leadership and participation in politics and governance worldwide.

-Smith’s Women’s Narratives Project provides opportunities for students and alumnae to think deeply and systematically about their multiple life goals.
+This project provides opportunities for students and alumnae to think deeply and systematically about their multiple life goals.